itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 date: 2017-02-20T10:20:00Z
 ---

-For the past few months, I've been working feverishly on my first full stack application challenge for Free Code Camp and it's finally [deployed](https://fcc-vote.matttrifilo.com)!
+For the past few months, I've been working on my first full stack application challenge for Free Code Camp, a web application for creating and sharing polls.
+It's finally [deployed](https://fcc-vote.matttrifilo.com)!
 You can view the source on [GitHub](https://github.com/itxchy/FCC-vote).

-I took my time on this project in particular because while I was familiar with React, Express, and MongoDB at a basic level, I'd never used them together before to build a modern CRUD application.
-On top of that, I had no experience with Redux or the Flux patterns its based on, much less how to handle state in a large React/Redux application.
+I took my time on this project in particular because while I was familiar with React, Express, and MongoDB at a rudimentary level, I'd never used them together to build a modern CRUD application.
+Piling on to that, I had no experience at all with Redux or the Flux architecture in general, much less how to pass state around in a larger React/Redux application.
 This was also my first experience visualizing data with D3.js.

-Needless to say, I've learned more from this project than anything else I've worked on to date, and I'm excited to share some of the most useful lessons I've learned.
+I've learned more from this project than anything else I've ever made to date, and this seems like a good time to take a step back to reflect on and share some of the most useful lessons I've learned from this project.

+This is a very long post, so feel free to jump around.

 <!-- MarkdownTOC -->